-Communication – In Ch.
-7, we will discuss the communication process and how it affects the negotiation.
+In later articles, we will discuss the communication process and how it affects the negotiation.
 In summary, negotiations are a communication exercise.
 This is the method by which negotiators carry out their strategies.

-Ethics – In Ch.
-9 – We discuss the ethical considerations present in a negotiation.
+In later articles, we discuss the ethical considerations present in a negotiation.
 We explore how ethics can affect the negotiation process and outcome.

 In later articles, we discuss team and multi-party negotiations.
 The team dynamics in a negotiation affect the strategy and tactics employed, as well as the interests or objectives in the negotiation.